atc-/lambda-demo/README.md

 ### Streams

 ### Types
-Covering Runnable types, Method references and so-on.
+Covering Runnable types, Function references and so-on.
+Also includes an example of the Strategy Pattern using Predicate, Function and the new `stream()` API.